madjeek-web/Popup-Blocker-Pro/README.md

 ##

-HOW TO INSTALL THE EXTENSION IN CHROME / Edge / Brave / Opera (Step-by-step instructions with explanations)
+- HOW TO INSTALL THE EXTENSION IN CHROME / Edge / Brave / Opera (Step-by-step instructions with explanations)

 STEP 1 : FIND AND DOWNLOAD THE FILE
-Go to your GitHub repository : https://github.com/FabienConejero/Popup-Blocker-Pro
+Go to the GitHub repository: https://github.com/madjeek-web/Popup-Blocker-Pro

-Look for the popup-blocker-pro-chrome.zip file in the file list
+Look for the file popup-blocker-pro-chrome.zip in the file list (inside the releases folder)

 RIGHT-CLICK on this file (not left-click)